murillo-group/sarkas/docs/why_sarkas/why_sarkas.rst

 ==========
 Why Sarkas
 ==========
-The two ways in which we can run a simulation are

-- Old school: using a terminal window and ``bash`` scripting

-- New school: using a python script/jupyter notebook
+Sarkas was developed by plasma physicists in order to streamline the data production, avoid the two language problem, facilitate the data analysis, by exploiting data science techniques.

-The original workflow of MD simulation looked something like this
+The original workflow of MD simulations looked something like this

 #.
-Write your own MD code in a low-level language such as ``C/C++`` or (even better) ``Fortran`` to exploit their computational speed.
+Write your own MD code, or use a pre-existing code, in a low-level language such as ``C/C++`` or (even better) ``Fortran`` to exploit their computational speed.

 #.
-Write input file to be read by the MD code containing all the simulation's parameters.

-#.
 Run multiple simulations with different initial conditions.
-This requires a different input file for each simulation depending on the MD code.

 #.
 Analyze the output of each simulation.
 This is usually done in a interpreted, high-level language like Python.

+#.
+Make plots and publish

 Old School
 ==========